yckamra/MNIST_Digit_Recognizer/README.md

 - Interactive digit recognition app:
   - Draw digits on the canvas and see real-time predictions.
   - Integrates the C# library with pre-trained PyTorch parameters.

 ---

-## How to Run

-### Prerequisites
-- Unity (2022.3 or later recommended)
-- Python 3.7+ with the following libraries:
-  - PyTorch
-  - NumPy
-  - Matplotlib
-  - pandas

-### Steps
-1. Clone this repository.
-2. Open the Unity project in Unity Editor.
-3. Run the application in **Play Mode** or export it to your platform of choice.
-4. (Optional) Re-train the model using the provided PyTorch notebooks.

----